-A: The Alliance and its cross-industry member companies are working openly to create a global standard for advanced digital media distribution.
+A: The Alliance and its cross-industry member companies are working openly to create and advance a global standard for advanced digital media distribution.
 The Alliance’s standardization activities cover the entire value chain of the digital media ecosystem and the various industry segments: TV sets, projectors, professional AV equipment, PC, portable devices, home theater, content providers, IT companies and more.
 The HDBaseT Alliance presents an easily workable solution to minimize the challenges associated with whole-home connectivity.

 A: Yes, the HDBaseT Alliance has been formed to license the existing HDBaseT specification and to engage in development activities to advance the specification in the evolving industry.